tptrung98/REL301m_Group5/README.md

 4. **Baseline Metrics**: Comparison metrics including a passive "buy and hold" strategy.

 ## Results
-- **Training on ACB**: Achieved accuracy of 99.1%-100% in training.
+- **Training on FPT**: Achieved accuracy of 100% in training.
 ![Train result](results/train.png)
 ![Profit train](results/profit_train.png)
-- **Testing on ACB**: Generated a total profit of $22,601.51 with a win rate of 80%, outperforming the baseline profit.
+- **Testing on FPT**: Generated a total profit of $26337.21 with a win rate of 52.83%, outperforming the baseline profit.
 ![Test result](results/test.png)
 ![Profit test](results/profit_test.png)